sale4319/scavenger-hunt/README.md

 ## Running the project locally

-In case you would like to try it out locally, you will need to make PrivateRoutes.ts file in your source folder and set up your routes there, or just 'fix' App.js and hardcode the url parameters in `<Router>`.
+In case you would like to try it out locally, you will need to make PrivateRoutes.ts file in your source folder and set up your routes there, or just 'fix' App.tsx and hardcode the url parameters in `<Route>` path.

 ---

-`PrivateRoutes.ts`
+`PrivateRoutes.ts` template

 ```
 export const PrivateRoutes = {